oschre7741/LOZ_Shooter/README.md

 # space-war

-Start Game:
+# Start Game:
 press kp enter

-How To Play:
+# How To Play:
-left and right arrow keys to move, space to shoot
+left and right arrow keys to move

+space to shoot

 X to quit